NeotropicSAS/kuwaiba-docs/tutorials/src/modules/README.md

     > **Note**
     >
-    > You can also add the dependency directly by editing the pom.xml file
+    > You can also add the dependency directly by editing the pom.xml file.
     >

+3.